rocconmarco/Moove/README.md

 The starting and closing steps of the auction process are automated via **Chainlink Automation**.
 As a result:
 - The `startAuction` and `closeAuction` functions are designed to be **exclusively callable** by the Forwarder address provided by Chainlink.
-- This ensures that auctions can only be closed when specific conditions are met, enabling the seamless transition to the next auction.
+- This ensures that auctions can only be closed when specific conditions are met, enabling a smooth transition to the next auction.

 ## After the minting